 Choose the new folder that you want to protect and then click or tap on the "Select Folder" button.

 When you choose to remove a folder from the protected list, you have to confirm your action.
-Windows Defender Security Center also explicitly tells you that "By removing this folder, Controlled folder access will no longer be protecting it from unauthorized changes."
-If you still want to do that, click or tap OK.
+The Windows Security app also explicitly tells you that "By removing this folder, Controlled folder access will no longer be protecting it from unauthorized changes."
+If you still want to do that, click or tap on OK.
 Otherwise, click/tap Cancel.

-Going back to the "Controlled folder access" section from the Windows Defender Security Center, let’s take a look at the second link beneath the switch.
-It is called “Allow an app through Controlled folder access,” and if you click/tap on it you can whitelist an app that you trust, for it to be able to make changes in your protected folders.
+Back in the "Controlled folder access" section from the Windows Security app, the third link beneath the On/Off switch lets you "Allow an app through Controlled folder access."
+Click or tap on it if you want to whitelist an app that you trust so that it can make changes in your protected folders.

 To do that, click or tap in the "+ Add an allowed app" button.

-After the app is allowed access to your protected folders, it will be shown in a list on the "Allow an app through Controlled folder access” window.
+After the app is allowed access to your protected folders, it's displayed in a list on the "Allow an app through Controlled folder access" page from Windows Security.

-How to remove an app from the protected folders whitelist
+How to remove an app from the "Controlled folder access" list

 If you no longer want to allow access for an app to your protected folders, click or tap on it and then press the Remove button.

-Confirm your choice, and that app is then going to be removed from the list of apps that are allowed to make changes inside your protected folders.
+The app is instantly removed from the list of apps that are allowed to make changes inside your protected folders.

-This is how to enable and configure the "Controlled folder access” feature from Windows Defender.
-As you have seen, it is not difficult, and the security you get from using it is important.
+Now you know what the "Controlled folder access" ransomware protection feature from Windows 10 is, how to enable, and how to manage it.
+As you've seen, it's not difficult, and the security you get from using it can be a lifesaver in certain situations.
 After all, ransomware is one of the greatest plagues of the decade.
-If you have something to add to our article, do not hesitate to do so, in the comments below.
+If you have something to add to our article, do not hesitate to do so in the comments below.